About the bill

 Length: 7 pages

-This bill was introduced on December 19, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 19, 2017, in a previous session of Congress, but it did not receive a vote.

 Dec 19, 2017